Exodus102/Activity/README.md

 # Activity
-This is my activity for MidTerm BSIT 2-2
+This is our activity finals in WebTech Subject